top of page

 Multiplex Tissue Analysis

-Analysis of multiple biomarkers in tissues with preserved anatomical context offers new and increasingly powerful opportunities to extract essential information about the underlying mechanisms that drive various disease processes.
-Such analyses are therefore gaining strong adoption in clinical research and by teams within the pharmaceutical industry as valuable tools for target validation, efficacy analyses and patient stratification
+Analyzing multiple biomarkers in tissues with preserved anatomical context presents compelling opportunities to uncover crucial insights into the underlying mechanisms driving diverse disease processes.
+This approach is increasingly gaining traction in clinical research and among pharmaceutical teams, serving as invaluable tools for target validation, efficacy analyses, and patient stratification.

 Listed below are examples of the multiplexed analyses we can run for you: